Stdstof In C++ - C++ Programming Tutorial

 float negNumber = std::stof(negStr);

-Let's take an example to illustrate the use of std::stof function in C++.
+Let's consider a scenario to demonstrate the utilization of the std::stof function within C++.

 #include <iostream>